Ali Mazaheri

-At the Ahmed Öner Cup the southpaw beat Emad Abdelhalim Ali and Denis Poyatsika.
+At the Ahmed Öner Cup, the southpaw beat Emad Abdelhalim Ali and Denis Poyatsika.

-At the 2007 World Amateur Boxing Championships he was upset early against Milorad Gajovic (Montenegro).
+At the 2007 World Amateur Boxing Championships he was upset early by Milorad Gajovic (Montenegro).

 He qualified for the 2008 Summer Olympics in Beijing, where he lost his debut to Russia's Rakhim Chakhkeiv.

 At the 2010 Asian Games he lost to Syria's Mohammad Ghossoun.

-He won the rematch against Ghoussoun to qualify for the 2012 Olympics in London and was Iran's flag bearer at the opening ceremony.
+He won the rematch against Ghoussoun to qualify for the 2012 Olympics in London and was the flagbearer for Iran at the opening ceremony.
 On 1 August 2012, he was controversially disqualified for holding his opponent in a fight he was leading 6–4 on points.
 He received three warnings in quick succession from German referee Frank Scharmach before being disqualified.
 Mazaheri, speaking through a translator, declared that he believes the fight was a 'fixed'.
 The International Boxing Association has since suspended Scharmach for his questionable decision during the fight, in particular for giving Mazaheri three warnings in 56 seconds.
 Talking about the incident AIBA President Wu Ching-Kuo said in a statement: "I deeply regret that we had to take these decisions.
 However, our main concern has been and will always be the protection of the integrity and fair-play of our competitions.
 I will take all possible steps to reinforce this."